AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_overview.md

 Chat rooms enable real-time messaging among multiple users and are widely applied in live broadcast use cases as stream chat in Twitch.
 Chat rooms do not have a strict membership, and members do not retain any permanent relationship with each other.
-Once going offline, chat room members cannot receive any messages from the chat room and automatically leave the chat room after 2 minutes.
+Once going offline, chat room members cannot receive any messages from the chat room and automatically leave the chat room after 2 minutes (members on the chat room allow list remain in the chat room even if they stay offline for 2 minutes or more).
 If you want to adjust the time, contact [support@agora.io](mailto:support@agora.io).

 ## Chat room roles and privileges